VieVaWaldi/PoliticalDespairTwitter/README.md

 - all lower case
 - Stemming to retain only the stem of a word (eating -> eat)

+ToDo:
+- user and party in line
+- remove hashtags and annotations from tweettext

 ### New Format

 File with UserName and Party
 -> DATE, TIME, TWEET, #HASHTAGS (seperate), @mentions

 ## Spark